 Australian guidelines to reduce health risks from drinking alcohol

-The Australian Alcohol Guidelines (2009) aim to help you make an informed choice about your alcohol use to reduce the risk of alcohol-related harm.
+The current National Health and Medical Research Council Australian Guidelines to reduce health risks from drinking (2009) aim to help you make an informed choice about your alcohol use to reduce the risk of alcohol-related harm.
 The Guidelines are based on research from Australia and around the world on the effects of alcohol.

 The lifetime risk of harm from drinking alcohol increases with the amount consumed.